Secured Business Finance Options

 Bluerock Secured Finance is unique within the business finance sector.
 We are determined to go further than anyone else to help our clients obtain their needs.

-If you accept any offer of finance we make you, you will be required to give personal and/or corporate guarantee(s) to support the finance agreement with your company and you may be asked to provide a guarantor to guarantee your businesses liabilities, in addition, dependent on agreement and amount borrowed and the credit status, we will require a unilateral notice or legal charge over your residential property and/or business property and/or any guarantor’s residential property, the charge cannot be removed until the agreement is settled and will also prevent re-mortgaging.
+If your business accepts any offer of finance we make it will usually be required to provide the details of third parties who are officers of and actively involved in the business, willing to provide personal and/or corporate guarantee(s) to support the finance agreement .In addition, dependent on the type of agreement and amount financed and the credit status, we will require a legal charge over your residential property and/or business property and/or any guarantor’s residential property.
+Any such charge cannot be removed until the agreement is settled and while it exists you may be unable to remortgage.

 You can settle our agreements early and there are no additional penalties for doing so, however, you will pay exactly the same amount whether you settle the agreement early or if you let the agreement run it’s full term.
-The settlement calculation is simply, all the contractual payments that would have fallen due are added together along with any notice period and risk fees with no discount and this will form the settlement figure.
-We suggest to clients that are considering settling their agreements early to use their surplus funds within the business or other investments, as settling our agreement early has no saving and no benefit due to the settlement procedure that follows our strict funding covenant.
+The settlement calculation is simply, all the contractual payments that would have fallen due (had the agreement not been settled early and the required 3 months notice period given to terminate) added together plus any special risk fees ( payable if you have not provided evidence acceptable to us of insurance of the goods) and any other fees shown clearly in the agreement and which we have highlighted below but with no discount for early settlement.

-The hire agreement does not have an interest rate as it is NOT a loan, the easiest way to work out what you will pay back is to add up all your payments due.
-To try and calculate an equivalent interest rate (which would be for example purposes only) you can add together all the payments due less any tax relief then you will have an equivalent interest rate after tax relief.
-All tax relief figures are based on 20%.
+The hire agreement does not have an interest rate as it is NOT a loan.
+The easiest way to work out what you will pay back is to add up all your payments due including the fees stated in the agreement.
 We recommend you request & review all our documents prior to entering into any finance agreement.
-We do not give tax advice and hold no responsibility for the accuracy of any tax or equivalent interest rate calculations made, you should seek independent expert taxation advice from your accountant for verification on potential tax relief relating to your specific situation.
+We do not give tax advice and hold no responsibility for the accuracy of any tax or equivalent interest rate assumed by you, so you should seek independent expert taxation advice from your accountant for verification on potential tax relief relating to your specific situation.

 Once a finance agreement has been signed there is no cooling off period.
 If you are vat registered, you may claim the vat back on the monthly payments and you will also have a vat liability upon receipt of the initial sales proceeds.